April 29-May 4, 2018

-Evening programs include storytelling, activities at the Marine Science Center, and a student presentation on the final night, showcasing their new learning about marine ecosystems and their artistic creations.
+Evening programs include storytelling, activities at the Marine Science Center, and a student presentation on the final night, showcasing new learning about marine ecosystems and sharing artistic creations.

 If art imitates life, how do we imitate “aliveness”?
 In this workshop we will explore the lively terrain between art and play and human and nature.
 Using our original instruments, body and voice, and our natural imitative abilities, we will study how nature shapes itself (waves, weather, erosion, plant and animal forms, life and death cycles, etc.) and how humans use story, poetry, music and dance to reflect the natural world.

-The marine science classes focus on learning about the components of the Salish Sea ecosystem.
+The Port Townsend Marine Science inquiry activities focus on hands-on learning about the wonders of the Salish Sea ecosystem.

-Plankton is the basis of the marine food web in Puget Sound.
-During this lab, students collect plankton from the dock and use microscopes to discover, identify and draw the life teaming in a drop of water.
-Discussions (tailored to grade level) touch on the role of plankton in the marine food web, plankton adaptation, distribution of plankton world-wide, and/or the chemistry of plankton growth in the Puget Sound.
+During this inquiry lab, students become scientists working together to collect a sample from the Marine Science Center’s dock and then use microscopes to discover, identify and draw the life teaming in a drop of water.
+Much of what they will discover in the sample is plankton, which is the basis of the marine food web in Puget Sound.
+Discussions touch on the role of plankton in the marine food web, plankton adaptation, distribution of plankton world-wide, and/or the chemistry of plankton growth in the Puget Sound.